 Other early comics logos relied on similar tactics of bright, colorful, large letters, short titles, and exciting graphics, with perhaps MYSTERY MEN COMICS being the least impressive in this group.
 Speed lines and angles for FLASH COMICS and WHIZ COMICS add motion and energy, the flames in THE HUMAN TORCH and the notches in HIT COMICS add interest.
 CAPTAIN AMERICA, designed by Joe Simon, adopts a memorable patriotic flag theme, and BATMAN, designed by Jerry Robinson, uses a sinister bat shape to intrigue buyers.
 Drop shadows add depth to many of these logos, and Art Deco design elements, popular at the time, are included in BATMAN and ALL-AMERICAN COMICS.
 The use of elegant open script in Harry G. Peters’ WONDER WOMAN logo gives it a softer feel, perhaps attempting to appeal to girls.
 Open letters were common to allow a contrasting color.
 Like the pulp logos, early comics were all about standing out and selling the product.
 Many would have been readable from across the street!
-While some comic strips were aimed more at children and some toward adults, (many families were reading the newspapers), comic books most often targeted readers in search of action and adventure, like the pulp magazines.
+While some comic strips were aimed more at children and some toward adults, (many families were reading the newspapers), comic books most often targeted readers of all ages in search of action and adventure, like the pulp magazines.
 Superheroes were all the rage in the first decade of comic books, and their colorful costumes and impressive powers played well on the bright four-color covers and pages.
 Other genres were represented, including humor, but many companies saw the success of Superman as the pointer toward profits.

 After the end of World War Two, superheroes began to lose their appeal, and a wider range of genres came into the field.
-Logos followed the same general plan as before, but the colors were sometimes muted, the names started to get longer, and new design effects were used to try to make titles stand out from the crowd, and it was an ever-growing crowd!
+Logos followed the same general plan as before, but the colors were sometimes muted, the names started to get longer, new design effects were used to try to make titles stand out from the crowd, and it was an ever-growing crowd!
 Al Feldstein designed memorable logos like WEIRD SCIENCE for EC Comics, Ira Schnapp was heading into space and tackling Hollywood humor for DC, and Ed Hamilton was getting creepy at ACG.
 At the company now known as Marvel Comics, Artie Simek was designing conservative logos like TWO-GUN KID, and more creative ones like BATTLE.
 Otto Pirkola’s CASPER logo and cover design appealed to kids, as did the Walt Disney titles from Western/Dell, and JUGHEAD and other Archie books were popular too.
 Notice the vertical smoke spelling Fantasy on WEIRD SCIENCE, the grungy, ragged edges of FORBIDDEN WORLDS, the round humor of JUGHEAD, the impact of bullets on BATTLE, and the dollar sign in UNCLE SCROOGE.
 For a while graphic violence and adult subject matter flourished in crime and horror comics, but push-back from parents, distributors and the government led to the self-censorship of the Comics Code Authority, and the industry had to be content with gearing most of their product to children.

 The 1960s and 1970s saw comics striving for more thoughtful writing and making end-runs around censorship.
 While many comics logos looked back to the styles of the past, some were pushing into new territory.
-At Marvel, Sol Brodsky and Artie Simek designed logos for the new line of Marvel Comics with nods to non-comics advertising styles like THE FANTASTIC FOUR At DC, Gaspar Saladino was bringing new energy and artistry with logos like SWAMP THING.
+At Marvel, Sol Brodsky and Artie Simek designed logos for the new line of Marvel Comics with nods to non-comics advertising styles like THE FANTASTIC FOUR.
+At DC, Gaspar Saladino was bringing new energy and artistry with logos like SWAMP THING.
 Artists Joe Staton on E-MAN and Jim Steranko on X-MEN integrated their unique styles into their logos.
 Marvel was pulling anti-hero stories from pulp writers like Robert E. Howard, beginning with CONAN THE BARBARIAN.
 Underground comics avoided the mainstream distribution system completely, and were able to handle any topic, no matter how adult, with Robert Crumb leading the way on titles like ZAP COMIX.
 Harvey Pekar and Mike Friedrich were two of the new voices in small independent publishers, and their books like AMERICAN SPLENDOR and STAR*REACH, the latter with a fine logo by letterer Tom Orzechowski, were finding new audiences.
 Overseas, 2000 A.D. in England and MÉTAL HURLANT in France were capturing the attention of young fans outside the usual comics channels.
 Variety was flourishing in comics and logos.

 By the 1980s, the comics distribution system was changing from the dying newsstand model to comic shops geared to collectors.
 In the new model, logo identification by readers became less important.
 Buyers in comics shops tended to follow favorite writers and artists as much or more than particular titles, and covers were reflecting that in several ways.
 First, creator credits on covers were becoming common.
 Second, logos no longer needed to stay in the top third of the cover, and also no longer needed to be prominent enough to be seen from a distance, though many still were, like Jeff Smith’s BONE.
 Artist Dave Gibbons and type designer Richard Bruning broke the mold with their WATCHMEN design, the strong logo running down the left side, and cover art featuring extreme close-ups that were essentially the first panel of the story.
 Dave McKean’s cover designs and logos for THE SANDMAN series used photography, mixed media, muted tones, and mysterious images that intrigued readers and ranged far from traditional comics.
 Frank Miller’s BATMAN: THE DARK KNIGHT RETURNS made the cover all about the art, with the logo in small type, more like a movie poster than a comic cover, a trend that would continue in the coming years.